- gmccord@ucsd.edu

 Geographic Information Systems (GIS) and Spatial Data Analysis

 This course provides an introduction to GIS and spatial data analysis for applied social science research.
-Students will work in QGIS to manipulate different types of georeferenced data, visualize data, import/export data from Excel and Stata, and conduct spatial analysis (for example clustering analysis, interpolation, kernel densities, and geographically weighted regression).
-Basic knowledge of statistics and regression (ordinary least squares) is assumed, as is familiarity with Stata software.
+Students will work in QGIS to manipulate different types of georeferenced data, visualize data, import/export data from Excel and R/Stata, and conduct spatial analysis (for example clustering analysis, interpolation, kernel densities, and geographically weighted regression).
+Basic knowledge of statistics and regression (ordinary least squares) is assumed, as is familiarity with R/Stata software.
 The course will also look to motivate geography as an important lens through which to study society and invite guest lecturers to present different kinds of research that employ GIS.

 Spatial Analysis for Sustainable Development